TonyWhite/AEquilibrium/README.md

 ## Documentation

-Currently the documentation is located in the `examples` folder.
+Currently the documentation is located in the `doc` folder.